elucian/bee/syntax/structure.md

 ## Global scope

-One application has a global scppe where variables and constants are allocated.
-Each application file can contribute with public elements that can be merged in this scope.
-The global scope can be also called _application scope_ or _session scope_;
+One application has a global scope where variables and constants are allocated.
+Each application file can contribute with global elements that can be merged in this single scope.
+Global scope can be also called _application scope_;

 * Global scope helps to use _public identifiers_ from loaded modules;
 * When a module is loaded, its public members are defined in the _global scope_;

 ## Name space

-A module has its own name-space where you can define members and statements.
-Module name-space can contain public or local members.
-Public members start with "." while local members do not have any prefix or suffix.
+A module has its own scope, that is called name-space where you can define members and statements.
+Module scope can contain public or private members.
+Public members start with "." while private members do not have any prefix or suffix.

 ```
 ** module name-space
 save .pi := 3.14;   // public constant
 make .v   ∈ N;      // public variable
+make str := "test"; // private variable

-** public rule f
+** expression rule foo is private
-rule .f(x ∈ N) ∈ N => (x + 1);
+rule foo(x ∈ N) ∈ N => (x + 1);

-** public rule m
+** block rule bar is public
-rule .m(x, y ∈ N) => (r ∈ N):
+rule.bar(x, y ∈ N) => (r ∈ N):
   alter r := x + y;
 return;
 ```